okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 ## Link Definition Operations

 Link definition operations allow you to manage the creation and removal of the link definitions.
 If you remove a link definition, links based on that definition are unavailable.
-Links will reappear if you recreate the definition, however, Okta is likely to change this behavior before becoming Generally Available, so don't rely on this behavior in production environments.
+Links will reappear if you recreate the definition, however, Okta is likely to change this behavior before becoming Generally Available.
+Don't rely on this behavior in production environments.

 Each org can create up to 200 definitions, and assign them to an unlimited number of users.